siraajkudtarkar/CS167/Projects/Projects.md

 Given a date range, start and end, compute the total fire intensity for each county over that time.
 Draw the result as a choropleth map.

 ### Task 3: Temporal analysis
-Given a specific county, compute the total fire intensity each month over all time and plot the result as a line chart.
+Given a specific county by name, compute the total fire intensity each month over all time and plot the result as a line chart.

 ## Project D: Twitter data analysis
 In this project, we will analyze twitter data.
 Our goal is to build a machine-learning classifier that assigns